bennettslin/BobtailMethodApp/README.md

 + Connect play buttons in howto page
 + pagination later, just show last ten for now
 + let user add composition title
-+ allow New from Copy option
++ new from copy option works, but doesn't render notation (revisit; I am confusing new with create method)
 + method for code to abc, maybe have it taken care of in script.js rather than controller
 + delete button doesn't delete notation because it's a different row (will need to figure out layout first)